 1. Good Trail Food is Salty Food

 Earlier hikes in my life always had some kind of accommodation at the end of the day where I could buy my food.
-So for my first real wilderness trip, I meticulously prepared a food plan for 7 days on the trail (which turned out to be 8 days).
-Studying many books and online video’s, I decided on the following menu:
+So for my first real wilderness trip, I meticulously prepared a food plan for the trail.
+Studying many books and online video’s, I decided on the following menu.

 - Breakfast: rice pudding or granola/milk